dd9jn/rfc4880bis/crypto-refresh.md

 Every subkey for a v5 primary key MUST be a v5 subkey.

-When a primary v5 Public Key is revoked, it is sometimes distributed with only the revocation self-signature:
+When a primary v5 Public Key is revoked, it is sometimes distributed with only the revocation signature:

     Primary-Key
-        Revocation Self Signature
+        Revocation Signature

 In this case, the direct key signature is no longer necessary, since the primary key itself has been marked as unusable.